 Today, on Friday 10 April, Dundee Rep and Scottish Dance Theatre are pleased to announce ‘Where are you, Dundee?’
 This brand new project is a collective artwork created for and by the people of Dundee, engaging with our audiences and communities across the city and encouraging them to connect and share creative experiences at this challenging time.

-So here we are, in this extraordinary moment full of difficulties but also possibilities, asking ourselves “What is a theatre and dance company when our building is closed and we can’t be in the same physical spaces as our audiences and participants?”
+“When we were thinking about our artistic response over this period, we were really keen to involve our audiences and make sure they were involved in the choices we make.
+We asked ourselves “What is a theatre and dance company when our building is closed and we can’t be in the same physical spaces as our audiences and participants?“

 ‘Where are you, Dundee?’ is a conversation that will take place both online and offline.
 It is a provocation and an invitation to find creativity in everyday life, to collect positive action and stimulate engagement across different generations.
 We can’t wait to see people’s responses and build this artwork together!”

 Building community through shared experiences is at the heart of Dundee Rep and Scottish Dance Theatre’s mission.
 The Organisation has an extensive engagement programme working with people both within the building and in formal and informal learning contexts across Scotland and through this project we look to reach out to communities here in Dundee, at a time when it is needed most, hoping that as many people here in the city can get involved, giving voices to the people in Dundee.

 Describing more about the project, Associate Directors (Engage) Jess Thorpe and Tashi Gore said: